Research history of Mosasaurus: Second skull and historical capture

 Maastricht, an important Dutch fortress city at the time, was captured during the French Revolutionary Wars by the armies of General Jean-Baptiste Kléber in November 1794.
 Four days after the conquest, the fossil was looted from Godding's possession by French soldiers due to its international scientific value under Kléber's orders, carried out by political commissar Augustin-Lucie de Frécine.
 According to an account by Godding's niece and heiress Rosa, Frécine first pretended to be interested in studying the famous remains and corresponded with Godding via letter to arrange a visit to his cottage to personally examine it.
 Frécine never visited, and instead sent six armed soldiers to forcefully confiscate the fossil under the pretext that he was ill and wanted to study it at his home.
 Four days after the seizure, the National Convention decreed that the specimen was to be transported to the National Museum of Natural History, France (MNHN).
 By the time it arrived at the museum, various parts of the skull were lost.
 In an 1816 reclamation request, Rosa claimed that she still possessed two missing parts that were not taken by Frécine.
 However, the fate of these bones is unknown, and some historians believe that Rosa mentioned them in hopes of negotiating indemnity.
 The French government refused to return the fossil but recompensed Godding in 1827 by exempting him from war taxes.
-When the specimen arrives at the Paris Museum, it is first exhibited to the public in the Gallery of Mineralogy and Geology, hence it has since been cataloged as MNHN AC 9648.
-Despite the popularity of the second skull, the specimen was not presented at the inauguration of the museum's first paleontological gallery in 1885, not appearing among the thirty fossil specimens then on display to the public at the time.
-It was not until the opening of the Gallery of Paleontology and Comparative Anatomy in 1898 that the specimen was shown on public display, and still resides there today.
-In 2009, the MNHN temporarily loaned the specimen to the Maastricht Natural History Museum as part of an event entitled Darwin, Cuvier and the Great Animal of Maestricht.